Blueberry Oatmeal Breakfast Bars are a bowl of oatmeal in bar form. Keep these healthy, gluten free bars on hand for easy meals and snacks.

 Watch How to Make Them!

-Eat the bars warm, keep them in the refrigerator all week, or wrap in plastic wrap and stash in the freezer.
-In a world full of sugar and bad-fat-laden breakfast and snack foods, I could not feel better about feeding these homemade Blueberry Oatmeal Breakfast Bars to my boys.
+In a world full of sugar and bad-fat-laden breakfast and snack foods, I could not feel better about feeding my family homemade Blueberry Oatmeal Breakfast Bars.
 Join us!

-Next add 1 cup certified gluten-free old fashioned oats to a food processor then process until it turns into flour (you could also try doing this in a blender.)
-If you want to use oat flour you may already have on hand, measure out a scant cup.
-By the way, I love GF Harvest oats which are processed using a product purity protocol!
+Next add certified gluten-free old fashioned oats to a food processor then process until it turns into flour.
+If you have oat flour on hand, you can use a scant cup instead.

-Add the oat flour plus 1-1/2 cups whole oats, 1 teaspoon cinnamon, 1/2 teaspoon baking powder, and 1/4 teaspoon salt to the bowl then stir to combine.
+Add the oat flour plus whole oats, cinnamon, baking powder, and salt to the bowl with the wet ingredients then stir to combine.

 Slice into bars then enjoy warm, stash in the refrigerator for the week, or wrap the bars in saran wrap and stick in the freezer for later.
 Whenever you eat them, ENJOY!